proapptivedevs/iosSwift3NotifyMe/README.md

 This app have various kinds of notifications examples

-Send Notifications \n
+1. Send Notifications
-View Delievred Notifications
+2. View Delievred Notifications
-Notifications Count
+3. Notifications Count